 Insulin sensitivity was improved in both groups with no differences between the diets and this is typical: when weight and fat is lost, insulin sensitivity invariably improves almost regardless of dietary composition.

 In terms of energy levels, there were no differences except that the non-ketogenic dieters scored higher on a rating of vigor-activity than the ketogenic dieters.
 I’d note that, in my experience, the response to full blown ketogenic diets is highly variable: some people feel awful and others feel completely energized.

 In the current study, the KLC [ketogenic low-carb] diet did not offer any significant metabolic advantage over the NLC [non-ketogenic low-carb] diet.
 Both diets were effective at reducing total body mass and insulin resistance, but, because blood ketones were directly related to LDL-cholesterol concentrations and because inflammatory risk was elevated with adherence to the KLC diet, severe restrictions in dietary carbohydrate are not warranted.

-With that said, this study adds to the data set suggesting that, if calories and protein intake are identical, there is little to no metabolic advantage (in terms of fat or weight loss) to full blown ketogenic diets.
+With that said, this study adds to the data set suggesting that, if calories and protein intake are identical, there is little to no metabolic advantage (in terms of fat or weight loss) to ketogenic diets over non-ketogenic diets.
 They work at least as well, mind you, but not better.
 At least not in terms of fat loss.

 Which isn’t to say that I think all diets are equal or best for all situations.
 And I don’t really agree with their strongly worded conclusion that carbohydrate restriction is not warranted.
 As I discussed when I compared the diets there still may be circumstances where very-low carbohydrate/ketogenic diets may still be preferred, even given the researchers comments above.